The plants, animals, water and artifacts of Fly Ranch.

 To do this, we need water rights.
 In the West, water is allocated based on who started using the water first.
 There are three tiers of water within legal water use: First, surface water, which we have an abundance of and need to continue putting this water to use in order to maintain our right (which we are currently doing by watering the roads of BRC.)
 Second, are wells with drinking water.
 There are old nonfunctioning wells on Fly Ranch and in early June we found one working well east of the fenced pasture near the Hualapai playa.

-There is also the geyser, as well as the hot springs pools, which are features for observing as well as soaking in.
-At this point, we don’t expect that people will be able to soak in the hot springs.
-We don’t have insurance for swimming, and need to be considerate about the potential for erosion.
+There are also 3 geysers, as well as the hot springs pools.
+At this point, we have to manage expectations around soak in the hot springs.
+We need to be considerate about the potential for erosion.
 These are dynamic ecosystems and pools with small fish living in them.
 We need to take care of them.

 We will need to find a way to preserve the ecological integrity of the geyser and make enjoying the hot springs sustainable.
 We can do something like Esalen or Orr Hot Springs and run the water through a series of small tubs.
 We could create a series of larger pools like Harbin Hot Springs.
 We will want to find a process that cleans that water and provides more control of temperature.
 The below graph gives a sense of the range of water temperatures found in one of the main hot spring pools.